JaimeGoB/Twitter-Text-Analysis/README.md

 This program can be run one cell at a time.
 However, there are some variables to must be overwritten before you can run the rest of the program

-However, before running the entire program these variables in bold must be overwritten.
+**Before running the entire program these variables in bold must be overwritten. **

 ## Setting up API Variables